ezakhar/help/en/basics/create-record.md

 * Every 1 day - an event will be repeated every day,
 * Every 2 days - it will be repeated on alternate days,
-* Every 3 days - it will be repeated every two days.
+* Every 3 days - it will be repeated every three days.

 **Days of week:**
 In case if you have chosen weekly repeats, you can set days of week when the event will be repeated.